o-charts/manuals/oernc_en_US.md

 - Your charts expire after a year from the purchase date.
 After expiration, charts will keep working on your system but you can not request updates for them any longer.

 - During the one years period you can assign your charts to any system.
-Once the licensing period is over, this will not be possible any longer.
+Once the licensing period is over, no new system can be assigned any longer.

 # Installing Charts